seaofproblems/seaofproblems/README.md

 Woohoo hey guys I'm here dropping all the finished requests (apologies, I kinda lost some of the requests so I'm counting from now on)

+- Request me through my Ata, I only take Project Moon characters : J
+- I won't guarantee to have the same artsyle, I'd draw with simplier or more detail artstyle depending on my device ahahahhaha...
 - Please don't bring my art anywhere else, the requester has full permission to do whatever they want.
-- Request me through my Ata, I only take Project Moon characters : J
 <img width="325" height="312" alt="image" src="https://github.com/user-attachments/assets/c5e09938-27a5-4e29-97df-05feea393db7" />
 RenLucio requested by @ thumbapprentice